 PSM – a Platform Specific Model combines the specifications in the PIM with the details required to stipulate how a system uses a particular type of platform.
 If the PSM does not include all of the details necessary to produce an implementation of that platform it is considered abstract (meaning that it relies on other explicit or implicit models which do contain the necessary details).

-SDR – a software-defined radio is a radio communication system where components that have been typically implemented in hardware (e.g. mixers, filters, amplifiers, modulators/demodulators, detectors, etc.) are instead implemented by means of software on a personal computer or embedded system.
+SDR – a software-defined radio is a radio communication system where components that have been typically implemented in hardware (e.g., mixers, filters, amplifiers, modulators/demodulators, detectors, etc.) are instead implemented by means of software on a personal computer or embedded system.

 SCA Waveform - A waveform is the entire set of radio and/or communications functions that occur from the user input to the radio frequency output and vice versa.
 Joint Tactical Radio Systems (JTRS, aka JTNC) waveform implementation consists of a Waveform Application Code, Radio Set Devices and Radio System Applications.